-Who is a Paralegal in Toronto that fights careless driving charges?
+Who is a Paralegal in Burlington that helps with careless driving cases?

-Who in Etobicoke can help fight a careless driving ticket?
+Who in Owen Sound can help fight a careless driving charge?

-Who is a Paralegal in Scarborough that defends careless driving charges?
+Who is a Paralegal in Hamilton that can fight a careless driving ticket?

 The topic of careless driving is a very deep legal subject with many subtopics that can only be lightly touched upon within a webpage article.
 Legal practitioners and scholars could spend hours discussing the various twists and turns that apply to the principles and concepts mentioned here.